Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

         [ 0 0 0 0 ]
          Light Side

+### Why an "Index"?

+Great question!
+I'm sure many are already scoffing at the notion of using such a broad term - but I promise there is a _wonderful_ reason behind it: _everything_ in existence is just a number in a larger index that indentifies it!
+The act of observing the presence of a value in a larger index is what facilitates _logic._  When you _smell_ a pretty flower, your neurons are literally accessing the index value of what that smell should synthesize as from the DNA blueprint seeded into _your_ specific existence's _identified_ cells.

+    tl;dr - everything is data in motion

+You and I are intelligent database _algorithms_ which have been tasked with cataloging what brings each of us _joy_ from existing as co-observers time traveling through the cosmic void.

+I promise all of this will make a lot more sense in the next enigma as we explore _living file systems_ and the DNA format, itself.

 ### The Index Printer

-This solution is quite simple - it merely prints out the entirety of whatever index of data you wish you visualize.
+This solution is quite simple - it merely prints out the entirety of whatever index you wish you visualize.
 Note that this also represents a primitive _timer_ which uses bit width to create longer and shorter intervals of time - meaning you wouldn't ever get this to finish printing out a 64 bit wide request.
 So, keep it short!